HCEA Negotiations Updates for Teachers and ESPs

 Lobby Night in Annapolis

-On Monday nights throughout the legislative session HCEA members travelled to Annapolis to participate in Lobby Night, meeting with legislators to discuss topics affecting Howard County educators.
+On Monday nights throughout the legislative session HCEA members traveled to Annapolis to participate in Lobby Night, meeting with legislators to discuss topics affecting Howard County educators.

 Below are photos from the Lobby Night on Monday, February 25th.